mayhemheroes/hstspreload/README.md

 * The `hstspreload.appspot.com` directory contains an AppEngine app that is live at [https://hstspreload.appspot.com](https://hstspreload.appspot.com).
 This app allows people to register their sites for inclusion in the HSTS preload list.
 * The `hsts-review.go` tool is used to fetch the list of pending submissions from the AppEngine site and run some basic checks on them.
 It outputs a list of rejections to submission to the site and a JSON snippet, suitable for inclusion in the preload list.

-Note that, in order to build the `hsts-preload` app, you'll need a [Go workspace](https://golang.org/doc/code.html#Workspaces) configured and then you'll need to run `go get golang.org/x/net/publicsuffix` to install a needed package.
+Note that, in order to build the `hstspreload` app, you'll need a [Go workspace](https://golang.org/doc/code.html#Workspaces) configured and then you'll need to run `go get golang.org/x/net/publicsuffix` to install a needed package.

 ## Reviewing adding automated submissions to the HSTS preload list